mattpeebles/tabby/README.md

 		})
 })
 ```
--Returns all user entries.
+- Returns all user entries.
 This is determined by the journal id of the user.
--Requires user to be signed in
+- Requires user to be signed in

+##### Post
 ```javascript
 entryRouter.post('/', authorize, (req, res) => {
 	const requiredFields = ['link', 'priority'];